THE PROGRAM FOR THE 11th OF MARCH

-FUTURE OF JOBS AND COMPANIES
+FUTURE OF JOBS, COMPANIES AND SOCIAL CONTRACT

 The European Union is a place that is historically bound to be associated with the development of modern technologies.
 For innovative startups, we usually have to look at the USA or Asian countries such as China or South Korea.
 The Czech Republic is preparing for automatization and robotization of work with a strategy called “The Country for The Future” which should place Czechia among the most innovative countries of Europe by 2030.

 Have we really “missed the boat” or it is just that the attractive and sharp little companies are not visible enough?
 Is Europe currently missing out on modern and purposeful industrial politics that could start up research and development?
 How global could Czech startup ambitions be?
 And how is it going to influence the Czech economy, currently dependent mainly on the industrial politics, in the future?
 Do we need a state fund for startups?
 Are the state innovative strategies fulfilling?
 Foreign incoming payments and data must be adequately protected.
 What can we do for it?

 The automotive industry utterly represents a key segment in the Czech export-oriented economy.
 Automotive constitutes nearly one quarter of the exports – which is almost ten percent of the Czech GDP – and it employs 150 thousand people.
 Nevertheless, its influence is much greater than these numbers indicate.
 Therefore, the new technologies arriving alongside with major changes are essential for our future prosperity, competitiveness and sustainable development.
 It is necessary to maintain and strengthen the position of the Czech automotive industry, not only on the European scene but also on the international level.
 Modern technologies such as digitalization, alternative propulsion systems (electromobility) and autonomous driving can be a threat and a big advantage for the Czech Republic at the same time.
 If the state creates convenient conditions, supports the private sector and establishes clear and effective rules, we can become one of the world leaders in the area of the development of the new means of mobility.